daniel0426/job-manager/README.md

 # Job managing application

-Building Job managing application with React (front-end) and Firebase firestore (database, backend)
+Job managing application that tradie can see listed jobs.
+Tradie can edit status, notes for specific jobs.
+Tradie can filter/sort jobs.

 ## Tech used
 - React / Firebase / TailwindCSS